harchani-ritik/TimePicker/README.md

 # TimePicker
-A simple application to change the system time.
+A simple application to set the time.